Nespresso Vertuo Plus Review

 There is only one button included and that is the universal power button which sits atop the machine, and illuminates in corresponding colors depending on what type of task is being carried out.

-There is quite a series of them and the manual goes into more detail further.
-From what I can see, green indicates simple functions being carried out like preheating water, brewing, etc., orange lights appear with semi-regular tasks like descaling, adn red lights appear only when an error is run into.
+There is quite a series of them; From what I can see, green indicates simple functions being carried out like preheating water, brewing, etc., orange lights appear with semi-regular tasks like descaling, and red lights appear only when an error is run into.

 As the consumer you may need to be extra careful when removing the water tank as it requires an “up and out” movement to dislodge it….when replacing it, take care that you hear the “click” in place.

 Another distinctive feature about the Vertuo Plus is the fact that the brew head and chamber area is motorized.
 To open, simply press the chrome lever in front once and the brew head automatically raises all the way to allow you to insert your coffee capsule and close it.

 After a cycle has finished, touch the lever again, and this time the spent capsule will automatically drop into the holding bin in the back (it will hold up to 10).
 You’re spared from having to handle that hot pod yourself – check, check.